 Integrated Computational Materials Engineering

 In order to have a software platform that allows to easily develop new models, the Düssseldorf Advanced Material Simulation Kit (DAMASK) is developed and maintained in the ICME group.
-DAMASK provides constitutitive descriptions for (crystal) plasticity, damage, and temperature evolution that can be interfaced to external or internal solvers for boundary and initial value problems.
-It is free and open source software and can be integrated into a larger ICME toolchain consisting for example of DREAM.3D, Neper, MTEX, Paraview and the analysis tools of the python of the NumFOCUS project.
+DAMASK provides constitutive descriptions for (crystal) plasticity, damage, and temperature evolution that can be interfaced to external or internal solvers for boundary and initial value problems.
+It is free and open source software and can be integrated into a larger ICME toolchain consisting for example of DREAM.3D, Neper, MTEX, Paraview and the python-based analysis tools of the NumFOCUS project.

 To validate and apply the models that are implemented into DAMASK, we collaborate with experimentalists from MPIE, other research institutions, and universities.
 This allows it to employ the developed tools to answer materials science and engineering related questions.
 Moreover, experimental results are used to adjust the model parameters.

 While the tools developed in the ICME group are formulated as general as possible, a strong emphasis is laid on the investigation of novel steels.